Arkadiy-Plekhanov/Photos/replit.md

 ## Overview

-This is a modern, responsive photography website built for Arcadia Photography, a Oahu-based photography service specializing in weddings, real estate, and family portraits.
-The application features a sleek single-page design with smooth animations, contact form functionality, and a professional portfolio showcase.
+This is a modern, responsive photography website built for Arcadia Photography, a Honolulu-based photography service specializing in weddings, real estate, and family portraits.
+The application features a sleek single-page design with smooth animations, contact form functionality, and a professional portfolio showcase with emphasis on stunning wedding photography.

 ## User Preferences